crsauer91/full-stack-projects/docs/documentation.md

 this goes through the basics of the git language
 ## git branches
 this walks through the basics of git branching
+## javascript
+this walks through the extreme basics of javascript